boboweike/react_full_course/03_Basic_Usage_of_React/script/README.md

 By using this method, we can create a `React` element.

-Finally, we'll declare a variable to store the React element we've created. [pause] Now, the second step is done.
+Finally, we'll declare a variable, say `title`, to store the React element we've created. [pause] Now, the second step is done.

 Moving on to the third step, we're going to render our React element.[pause/comment] But how do we do that?
 We'll use the `ReactDOM` object, which conveniently provides us with a `render` method.
 This method takes two parameters.